Sedalia Golf Course

 Par 4

-This short par-4 is a very entertaining hole.
-With trees and water on the right and out of bounds on the left, hitting the fairway is a must if you want to have a nice chance for a close approach.
+This short par 4 is a very entertaining hole.
+With trees & water on the right & out of bounds on the left, hitting the fairway is a must if you want to have a nice chance for a close approach.
 If one can negotiate the left to right sloped fairway, the approach is straight forward, save the massive downhill elevation change.
-Judge the distance correctly and there should be a fairway opportunity for birdie awaiting.
+Judge the distance correctly & there should be a fairway opportunity for birdie awaiting.

 Hole #12